Materials-Consortia/OPTIMADE/optimade.rst

 Furthermore:

 - No whitespace, parenthesis, or other symbols than specified above are permitted.
-- If multiple string representations of the same unit exist in ``definition.units``, the *first one* in that file consisting of only lowercase letters a-z and underscores, but no other symbols, SHOULD be used.
+- If multiple string representations of the same unit exist in ``definitions.units``, the *first one* in that file consisting of only lowercase letters a-z and underscores, but no other symbols, SHOULD be used.
 - The unit symbols MUST appear in alphabetical order.

 The string in :field:`x-optimade-unit` MUST be defined in the :field:`unit-definitions` field inside the :field:`x-optimade-property` field in the outermost level of the Property Definition.